stetinam/RFD-VIM/README.md

 - **Flexible input** - Load from .sbatch files, saved configurations, or start empty
 - **Export ready** - Generates CONTIGS and INPAINT_SEQ for RFDiffusion

 !
-Exports only the frozen contigs, does not output contigs RFDiffusion should generate, must be added by user later !
+Exports only the frozen contigs, does not output segments RFDiffusion should generate, must be added by user later !

 ## Installation